ofiala-a51/stat.ink/doc/api-2/request-body.md

 `Content-Type: application / x-msgpack`
 --------------------------------

--Set the structure described in the endpoint specification as it is in the MessagePack object and send it.
+- Set the structure described in the endpoint specification as it is in the MessagePack object and send it.

--When the parameter is an integer value, there is no problem if it is sent as a string (`{" level ":" 10 "}` is "reasonable")
+- When the parameter is an integer value, there is no problem if it is sent as a string (`{" level ":" 10 "}` is "reasonable")

--Be sure to send the specified string when the parameter looks like a boolean. (`True` and` false` are not accepted)
+- Be sure to send the specified string when the parameter looks like a boolean. (`True` and` false` are not accepted)

--Binary data (such as images) can be included in the transmitted data (only if allowed by the endpoint specification)
+- Binary data (such as images) can be included in the transmitted data (only if allowed by the endpoint specification)

 Example: